 Barking is a normal activity for dogs.
 Dogs will use their bark to express a number of emotions and a bark can mean different things depending on the situation.
 While it's not reasonable to expect a dog to never bark, excessive dog barking can be considered a behavior problem.

 Why Do Dogs Bark Excessively?

 Some dogs bark because they're in pain or have a medical issue.
-Check to see whether your dog has a tender spot somewhere; it will bark if that area is touched.
+Check to see whether your dog has a tender spot somewhere; it may bark if that area is touched.
 You should have your dog evaluated by your veterinarian as some dogs are good at hiding symptoms of pain, even when you touch them, and sometimes the pain can be in hard to assess areas like their ears or mouth.

 As dogs' age, it's quite common for them to begin to bark more (and make more noise in general).
 Some aging dogs can begin to excessively bark; some may bark for hours on end, completely unaware of what they are doing.
 Besides canine cognitive dysfunction, which is likened to Alzheimer's disease, aging dogs can have vision impairments, deafness, or body aches and pains that can lead to barking.

 If your dog is fearful, they will voice this concern via barking.
 This could take place at home or away and refers to anything that frightens your dog.
 It could be a person, a loud noise like fireworks, or a strange (or new) situation.

 Dogs can become territorial if a new person or dog comes into what they consider their territory.
 They feel possessive of their area and want to protect it.
 A dog's territory could range from their home, their yard, or even their bed.
 If a dog only barks at this situation, this is likely the cause.